 For reasons of space, this is a very cursory overview of the potentially relevant material held at the MRC.
 To find more, try searching our online catalogue for key terms (you can then narrow your search by date).

-The MRC has limited sources relating to sexuality, but you may find some relevant material on changing attitudes towards homosexuality, abortion, birth control, illegitimacy / unmarried parents, and prostitution.
+The MRC has limited sources relating to sexuality, but you may find some relevant material on changing attitudes towards same sex relationships, abortion, birth control, illegitimacy / unmarried parents, and prostitution.

-Our collections include some material relating to the campaigns to decriminalise homosexuality, the Gay Liberation movements, and campaigns (particularly by trade unions) for LGBT rights.
-You should be able to find much of this by searching our catalogue for keywords such as homosexual*, gay, lesbian, bisexual and transgender.
+Our collections include some material relating to the campaigns to decriminalise homosexuality, the Gay Liberation movements, and campaigns (particularly by trade unions) for LGBTQUA+ rights.
+Our online guide to sources highlights some of the more substantial material in our collections and you may be able to identify more by searching our catalogue for keywords such as homosexual*, gay, lesbian, bisexual and transgender.